 C4.4.7.
 Design and Construction Services.
 AECA, section 29 (22 U.S.C.
 2769) authorizes the sale of design and construction services to eligible foreign countries and international organizations provided that full costs are paid to the United States.

 C4.4.7.1.
 Design and construction services are offered under normal FMS procedures.
-Management and oversight of design and construction services is performed by construction agents designated by DoD Directive (DoDD) 4270.5.
+Management and oversight of design and construction services is performed by construction agents designated by Department of Defense Directive (DoDD) 4270.5.
 When part of a larger program, construction services may be provided in two ways:

 1. via the total package LOA under the cognizance of the managing IA (with a separate construction agent line included in the LOA), or